What is urinary incontinence?

-This outside pressure causes the already weakened bladder to leak urine.
+This outside pressure causes the weakened bladder to leak urine.

 The bladder is held in place by the muscles and connective tissue in the pelvis.
 When these muscles are weak, the outside pressure can push the bladder downward, causing the urethra to open and the urine to leak out.

-A weak or damaged sphincter may also be the cause of stress urinary incontinence.
+A weak or damaged sphincter may also cause stress urinary incontinence.

-For diagnosis, your doctor will perform a physical examination and will take your detailed medical history.
+For diagnosis, your doctor will perform a physical examination and take your detailed medical history.

 One of the most common side effects of radical prostatectomy is stress urinary incontinence.

-It is expected for post radical prostatectomy SUI to be resolved within one year following surgery.
+It is expected for post-radical prostatectomy SUI to be resolved within one year following surgery.
 In some cases, patients may continue to experience SUI without any improvement over time.
-If you are having issues with bladder control and is an issue six months after your procedure, you should see a specialized physician to seek medical advice and, if necessary, discuss your treatment options.
+If you are having issues with bladder control and it is an issue six months after your procedure, you should see a specialized physician to seek medical advice and, if necessary, discuss your treatment options.

-Remember that most urinary incontinence cases are treatable.
-Depending on the severity and the type of your urinary incontinence, your doctor will decide with you on the best treatment option.
+Remember that most stress urinary incontinence cases are treatable.
+Depending on the severity and the type of urinary incontinence, your doctor will decide on the best treatment option.

 1) Conservative treatment (e.g., medicines, special exercises)